Invariant varieties for polynomial dynamical systems: Applications

 For the ``moreover'' clause observe that if $\deg(f_i) = q$, then every $f_i$-periodic point is integral over $R$, and, hence, actually an element of $R$ as $R$ is integrally closed in $K$. \end{proof}

-\begin{Remark} Further specializing Theorem~\ref{frobpolyper} one obtains statements about algebraic relations amongst the periodic points of polynomial without reference to valuations.
+\begin{Rk} Further specializing Theorem~\ref{frobpolyper} one obtains statements about algebraic relations amongst the periodic points of polynomial without reference to valuations as announced in the introduction.
 For example, let $q$ be a power of a prime number $p$.
 Suppose that $f(x) = x^q + p g(x)$ where $g(x) \in \ZZ[x]$ and $\deg(g) \leq q$.
-Suppose moreover that $f$ is not linearly conjugate to a monomial or a Chebyshev polynomial and that $f$ is not a compositional power.
-Then every irreducible variety $X \subseteq \AA^n_\CC$ which contains a Zariski dense set of $n$-tuples of $f$-periodic points is defined by a sequence of equations of the form $f(x_i) = x_j$ or $f(x_\ell) = a$ for $a$ some fixed $f$-periodic point. \end{Remark}
+Suppose moreover that $f$ is not linearly conjugate to a monomial or a Chebyshev polynomial.
+Then every irreducible variety $X \subseteq \AA^n_\CC$ which contains a Zariski dense set of $n$-tuples of $f$-periodic points is defined by a sequence of equations of the form $f(x_i) = x_j$ or $g(x_\ell) = a$ for $a$ some fixed $f$-periodic point and $g$ a polynomial which commutes with $f$. \end{Rk}

-The remark is true because all compositional factors of $f$ have degree a power of $p$.
-In particular, no two have relatively prime degrees, so no Ritt swaps are possible amongst them.